-2.5.1 Budget Review
+2.5.3 Budget Review

-(A) The budget review is performed after the Selection Official selects those applications to be considered for negotiation of an award.
-While budget reviews are the responsibility of the GO, the GO should obtain technical and cost input from the program/project office.
+The budget review is performed after the Selection Official identifies the application(s) that are most technically meritorious, to include application of Program Policy Factors.
+While budget reviews are the responsibility of the GO, the GO should consider technical and cost input from the program/project office.

-In conducting budget reviews, the GO may obtain pre-award audits or consult cost and/or technical specialists.
+In conducting budget reviews, the GO may obtain pre-award audits or consult cost and/or technical experts.
 Audits are not necessary or customary to complete the budget review and negotiate the award.
 However, audits may be helpful for applicants without approved indirect rates or prior experience obtaining funding from the Federal Government, whether by grant or contract.
-GOs should consider the cost of the audit in their determination to obtain outside audit services and review the relevant policy.
+GOs should consider the cost of the audit in their determination to obtain outside audit services.

-(B) The budget is a financial plan for the proposed project or program.
+(A) The budget is a financial plan for the proposed project or program.
 A budget review is performed to determine whether the proposed activities are supported by adequate resources in this plan.
 The budget review is the process of verifying cost data, evaluating specific elements of the budget, examining data to determine allowability, allocability and reasonableness, and determining that proposed costs are consistently treated in accordance with generally accepted accounting principles and applicable cost principles.
 A budget review is not conducted in accordance with the proposal analysis requirements for cost and pricing data in FAR 15.404.

 The extent of the budget review should not be determined solely on the basis of the amount of funds requested.
-Instead, it should be performed based on recent past experience with the prospective recipient; the size, nature and complexity of the project; information provided by the technical reviewers; and other known factors that may affect the organization's financial capabilities to operate under the award.
+Instead, it should be performed based on recent past experience with the prospective Recipient; the size, nature and complexity of the project; information provided by the technical reviewers; and other known factors that may affect the organization's financial capabilities to operate under the award.